Already blocked from commenting by Liz May for Congress.

 Did she..?
 Yes!
 It’s only been a couple of weeks that she’s been in the campaign, and Liz May has already blocked me from commenting on every single post on her campaign website.
 Blocking potential voters from offering their input already?
 Who does she think she is?
 Theresa Stehly?

 Instead of having the ability to comment, even to say “Cull the herd” or whatever inane trigger her consultant is using to flood people’s facebook messaging with advertising, Liz has blocked me from the ability to comment.

-Ookay..
+Well, not even an opportunity to troll her yet.
 It’s kind of early in the process for Liz to start blocking people.

 Which might be an indication of how it’s already going.